tuanyuan2008/style-transfer/README.md

 All the outputs on the test (reference) sets for each of the 5 datasets are present [here](https://github.com/agaralabs/transformer-drg-style-transfer/tree/master/results).
 Each directory is named after a dataset and contains 2 csv files - one for each direction of style transfer.
 In each of the csv files, the column named **BERT_DEL** has outputs of our B-GST model and the column named **BERT_RET_TFIDF** has outputs of our G-GST model. **These results can be used for replicability.**

 # Models
 As an example, we have shared the trained model weights for Yelp dataset for easy testing on test dataset.
-One can download it from [here](https://drive.google.com/open?id=1tTvwm_MafHxTMhwo93VvzK_EeGoUpFx8) and directly use in **step 5**.
+It can be downloaded from [here](https://drive.google.com/open?id=1tTvwm_MafHxTMhwo93VvzK_EeGoUpFx8) and directly use in **step 5**.

 # Datasets
 ### 1. Yelp, Amazon & ImageCaption: